polkadot-js/api/docs/examples/promise/README.md

 Some of the examples use the following accounts:

-- Alice: `5GoKvZWG5ZPYL1WUovuHW3zJBWBP5eT8CbqjdRY4Q6iMaDtZ`
+- Alice: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`
-- Bob: `5Gw3s7q4QLkSWwknsiPtjujPv3XM4Trxi5d4PgKMMk3gfGTE`
+- Bob: `5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty`

 Those accounts are easy to add if you don't have/see them.
-The seed of Alice's account is `Alice␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣␣` and the seed of Bob is... well you guess...
+The seed of Alice's account is `//Alice` (via `keyring.addUri(...)`, dev seed implied) and the seed of Bob is... well you guess...

-NOTE: Note the spaces padding Alice's key up to 32 chars.